RobR35/fuct/README.rst

 The memory range used by the firmware is cleaned page by page.
 The serial monitor itself will remain in the device and is not erased.

+## License

+Copyright (c) 2014 Ari Karhu.
+See the LICENSE file for license rights and limitations (MIT).